gearglow/ReptiliaWithATwist/The List.md

 Elysia rolled her eyes.
 "Boy takes himself way too seriously for someone related to Fred & George."

 "Percy," Hermione retorted.
-"And to be fair," Hermione continued, blushing, "you *are* much too good at that look."
+"And to be fair," Hermione continued, biting her lip, "you *are* much too good at that look."

 "It's not so hard," Elysia scoffed.
 "You try."